Welcome to Class 6!

 Welcome to the Class 6 home page.
 Here you will find all of the information you need to know about Class 6.

 Mrs Armstrong is the class teacher supported by Mrs Watts and Mrs Pritchard.

 As you know, Y6 is the year that the children take their end of KS2 assessments (SATs) in May.
 To support your child in their preparation for these assessments, homework will be set to consolidate and further practise classroom learning.
-Alongside reading daily, the children will be given Maths homework every Friday and asked to complete one online lesson of 'Bedrock' once per week.
+Alongside reading daily, the children will be given Maths homework every Friday to return the following Thursday.

 Things you can do at home to support your child: